robenkleene/development-references/unity/tutorials/unity-orbs.md

 1. In `Output Particle Quad`, add an `Add Color over Life (Gradient) [Attribute Curve]` above `Set Color`.
 2. Edit the `Add Color over Life` gradient, so there are three stops, one at each end with `Alpha: 0`, and one in the middle with `Alpha: 255`.
 This fades the particles in and out.

+## Group

+1. Select all of the nodes on the right, then right-click and select `Group Selection`.
+Rename the group to `BEAM`.